-- Intercultural Communication.
-The world is becoming more interconnected every minute, and the ability to work in diverse environments has become an invaluable job skill.
-It is also really interesting viewing the world through someone else’s eyes.
+- Intercultural communication.
+The world is becoming more interconnected every minute, and working in diverse environments has become an invaluable job skill.
+It's also exciting to view the world through someone else's eyes.

-- Interpersonal Communication.
-It is not enough to be able to express your own thoughts, feelings and ideas, but also to include those of others to effectively communicate.
+- Interpersonal communication.
+It is not enough to express your thoughts, feelings and ideas, but also to include those of others to communicate effectively.

-- Student-Led.
-Our student leaders do everything!
-Arrange conversation groups, plan trips and events, recruit members, work with Office of International Affairs staff, and more; which provides great experience for anyone interested in International Affairs and Education.
+- Student-led.
+Our student leaders do everything: arrange conversation groups, plan trips and events, recruit members, work with Office of International Affairs staff, and more, which provides a great experience for anyone interested in international affairs and education.

 - Be present and be yourself!
-ECP conversation groups are supportive and judgement-free zones where you can find your voice.
+ECP conversation groups are supportive and judgment-free zones where you can find your voice.

 - Communicate effectively with your facilitator and group members, responding to all messages ASAP (no later than 12 hours).
 Download and join GroupMe to utilize for communication.

 - Meet with your group throughout the semester (at least five times, but more is encouraged).